ahbk/seval/README.md

 # Rotating block

-A 3d-animation of a rotating block
+A 3d-animation of a rotating block, [see here](http://seval.io:3000).

 ## Getting started